-- Nacote Creek Marine Studies Field Station, 30 Wilson Avenue, Port Republic, NJ - ETTC/SRI, 10 W. Jimmie Leeds Road, Galloway, NJ
+- Nacote Creek Marine Studies Field Station, 30 Wilson Avenue, Port Republic, N.J. - Stockton Seaview Hotel & Golf Club, 401 S. New York Road, Galloway, N.J.
+(Sold Summer 2018) - SRI&ETTC, 10 W. Jimmie Leeds Road, Galloway, N.J.

-Stockton Police patrol the Nacote Creek facility in conjunction with the New Jersey State Police and the ETTC/SRI in conjunction with Galloway Police Department.
+Stockton Police patrol the Nacote Creek facility in conjunction with the New Jersey State Police and the SRI&ETTC and Stockton Seaview in conjunction with Galloway Police Department.

-Within the main campus property are located the AtlantiCare Regional Medical Center, Mainland Division Hospital and the Bacharach Institute for Rehabilitation.
+Within the main campus property are the AtlantiCare Regional Medical Center, Mainland Division and Bacharach Institute for Rehabilitation.
 The University does not maintain a security presence in these private facilities.
 The property where these facilities are located is leased to each by the University.
 The primary law enforcement agency for these facilities is the Galloway Township Police Department with assistance from the Stockton Police Department.

-The University has commercial interests in the following two (2) facilities:
+The University has commercial interests in the following two facilities:

-- The Noyes Museum Arts Garage, Atlantic City, NJ - Dante Hall Theater, Atlantic City, NJ
+- The Noyes Arts Garage of Stockton University, Atlantic City, N.J. - Dante Hall Theater, Atlantic City, N.J.